WebCabin/wcDocker/README.md

      var myCustomTabFrame = new wcTabFrame(domElem, myPanel);
      myCustomTabFrame.tabOrientation(wcDocker.TAB.LEFT);
      ```
+- Built in loading screens for both panels, and the entire window.
 - Great improvements to splitter bar movement, moving one splitter no longer causes others to move (unless it explicitly pushes them).
 - Improvements to the wcLayout object, css changes to the table cells and rows are now persistent even if the grid size changes.